Lancashire County Cricket Club: Limited-overs success

 Jack Bond became Lancashire captain in 1968 and remained in the position until 1972.
 During his tenure, Lancashire performed well in the championship, finishing third in 1970 and 1971.
 His biggest triumph as captain was the five one day trophies he secured during his five-year captaincy.
-Farokh Engineer joined Lancashire in 1968, and Clive Lloyd joined in 1969; together Lloyd and Engineer helped establish Lancashire as one of the best one day sides in England.
+Farokh Engineer joined Lancashire in 1968, and Clive Lloyd joined in 1969; together Lloyd and Engineer helped establish Lancashire as one of the best one day teams in England.
 The silverware included a hat-trick of Gillette Cups (1970–72) and the Sunday League twice in successive seasons (1969–1970).
-Mainstays of the successful one day side included Clive Lloyd, David Lloyd, Barry Wood, Harry Pilling, Frank Hayes, Peter Lever, Ken Shuttleworth, David Hughes and Jack Simmons.
+Mainstays of the successful one day team included Clive Lloyd, David Lloyd, Barry Wood, Harry Pilling, Frank Hayes, Peter Lever, Ken Shuttleworth, David Hughes and Jack Simmons.
 In the Gillette Cup semi-final against Gloucestershire in 1971, David Hughes walked to the crease at 8.45pm and hit 24 from an over in near darkness to win the match.
 David Lloyd was captain from 1973 to 1977 and secured Lancashire's fourth Gillette Cup in 1975, and coming runners up in 1974 and 1976.
 However, in the late 1970s, the team that had been so dominant in the one day format began to break up.
 Despite boasting international players such as Lloyd and Engineer, Lancashire's first-class performances never matched the success of the limited overs team.

 It wasn't until 1984, under the captaincy of John Abrahams, that the club won more silverware, this time in the Benson & Hedges Cup.
 Despite a resurgence in limited overs matches, Lancashire finished in the bottom six of the county championship.
 After suffering defeat in the final of the 1986 Nat West Trophy, David Hughes was appointed captain.
-Towards the end of the 1980s, Lancashire's side began to develop, with Graeme Fowler and Gehan Mendis building a productive opening partnership, while David Hughes and Neil Fairbrother provided support in the middle order.
+Towards the end of the 1980s, Lancashire's team began to develop, with Graeme Fowler and Gehan Mendis building a productive opening partnership, while David Hughes and Neil Fairbrother provided support in the middle order.
 The bowlers were led by Patrick Patterson and Paul Allott with support from David Hughes, Mike Watkinson and Jack Simmons.
 In 1987 after eleven successive years in the bottom six, Lancashire finished second in the championship, their highest position in 27 years.
 Mike Atherton made his Lancashire debut in 1987 – scoring 600 runs in the second half of the season – and Wasim Akram first played for the team in 1988.
 Lancashire defeated Worcestershire in the final of the Refuge Cup in 1988.
 The following year the club won the Sunday League on the last day of the season in 1989 and finished fourth in the championship.
 At the age of 48, in 1989 Jack Simmons retired after having taken 985 first-class wickets for the county.